bat/bat/doc/manual/getting-started.md

 =================
 [TOC]

 To demonstrate the basic usage of BAT, we will build an example analysis step by step.
-Step one, naturally, is to install BAT---please refer to the installation chapter in this manual.
+Step one, naturally, is to install BAT---please refer to the installation chapter in this [manual](INSTALL.md) or <a href="https://github.com/bat/bat/blob/master/INSTALL.md">online</a>.
 To check if you have BAT installed and accessible, run the following command

     bat-config